Our Man Flint: Cultural legacy

-The distinctive ringtone of Cramden's "presidential hotline" telephone was re-used in the films Hudson Hawk, Austin Powers: International Man of Mystery and in Seattle children's television program, The J.P.
+The distinctive ringtone of Cramden's "presidential hotline" telephone, created by the composer of the film's soundtrack Jerry Goldsmith, was re-used in the films Hudson Hawk and in the Seattle children's television program The J.P.
 Patches Show.
 Popular Los Angeles KIIS-FM disc jockey Rick Dees used the sound effect as the "hotline" phone sound whenever the station manager would call and yell at him during his 1980s and 1990s shows.
+A similar ringtone was used in Austin Powers: International Man of Mystery, clearly as a "nod and a wink" to the Flint films.

+Hanna-Barbara's 1966 animated film The Man Called Flintstone includes nods to the Our Man Flint, especially on the theatrical poster.

 A 1965 novelization of the film by Jack Pearl includes much material not seen on the screen that may have been taken from an earlier screenplay draft.

 The name Hans Gruber was reused in two later films, Re-Animator and Die Hard.

 Clips of audio from the film are sampled in The Desert Sessions song "Sugar Rush" on the album Volumes 3 & 4.

-Reception
+Release

+The film was premiered in St Ann's Bay in Jamaica in December 1965 but not officially released in the US until January 1966.
+Coburn and Mann did not attend the premiere but Cobb and David did.

+Critical reception

-Our Man Flint generally received positive reviews, having a "Fresh" score of 77% on Rotten Tomatoes from 30 critics.
+Our Man Flint generally received positive reviews, having a "Fresh" score of 76% on Rotten Tomatoes from 33 critics.

+Variety called it "a dazzling, action-jammed swashbuckling spoof of Ian Fleming’s valiant counterspy" where "in a cycle which sees virtually every studio clambering aboard the espionage bandwagon, indications point to blockbusting biz if film is properly exploited."

+Filmink argued "a great deal of" the success of the film "(correctly) was attributed to Coburn.
+What other actor could have pulled it off?
+He had a laconic, suave, rugged look, not too pretty, a nice sense of humour.
+It helped that in real life Coburn was a pot smoker who’d served in the military but went his own way in life, a genuine counterculture figure who was into cars, karate, and poetry – all came through for Derek Flint."

 Box office

+It was the ninth highest-grossing film in 1966 based on North American theater rentals of $6,500,000.

-According to Fox records, the film needed to earn $7,700,000 to break even and made $12,950,000 at the box office.
+According to Fox records, the film needed to earn $7,700,000 to break even (after distribution and overhead costs were added) and made $12,950,000 at the box office.